MarcoPonzoni/QTFE_project/README.md

-# QTFE_project
+### QTFE_project
-The aim of the project contained in this repo is the comparison of time series models performance in forecasting oil price returns.
+The aim of the project is the comparison of time series models performance in forecasting oil price returns.
+ARIMA models, VAR model and rolling window analysis were implemented and analyzed.